Group Participation Policy and Guidelines

 - Will undergo organizational evaluation,

 - Will be reputation-based, or

-- Will require formal peer-review.
+- Will require formal peer-review (qualified submissions only).

 Email the repository staff at email@example.com to let them know you are interested in this participation option.